 Day 11 – Tongariro National Park to Whanganui

 This is the part where most travellers rush all the way down to Wellington.
 With one month in New Zealand, however, you have the time to explore more.

 On your way down to the city of Whanganui, take a mere 5-10 minute detour to Ohakune.
-Here, cycle the Old Coach Road through the forest of the Tongariro National Park (check out bike hire on Viator and Tripadvisor), do a bushwalk on the slopes of Mt Ruapehu, or just check out the giant carrot sculpture.
+Here, hire bikes and cycle the Old Coach Road through the forest of the Tongariro National Park, do a bushwalk on the slopes of Mt Ruapehu, or just check out the giant carrot sculpture.

 You’ll then follow a scenic drive down the Mangawhero River valley, stopping off to check out Raukawa Falls from the roadside, before reaching Whanganui.
 The city is extremely budget-friendly, so check out the list below for things to do, as well as the 10 Free & Cheap Things to Do in Whanganui.